AmericanSquid/KrakenGate/README.md

 * Key your transmitter remotely with hardware PTT.
 * Feed audio back into the radio so remote users can transmit through it.

-Essentially, it’s an **RF-to-internet for analog rigs** built from a Raspberry Pi, a USB soundcard, and a CM108 HID PTT dongle.
+Essentially, it’s an RF-to-internet bridge built from a Raspberry Pi and a DigiRig interface.

 ---